Think positive … sounds familiar, huh! But how about 'Wear Positive'!

 - Solitaire Setting: The solitaire setting is best if you want a green diamond to garner all the attention.

-Alternatives to Natural Green Diamond
+Alternatives to a Natural Green Diamond

 The enhanced green diamond is relatively affordable and a brilliant alternative to a natural green diamond.

-How to Purchase Green Diamonds?
+How to Purchase Green Diamonds

 James Allen has revolutionized the way people buy engagement rings and diamond jewelry.
-They are considered to be one of the premier diamond engagement ring retailers in the world.
+They are considered one of the premier diamond engagement ring retailers in the world.
 With 18+ years of experience, they are the leader in online diamond sales.
 You can be sure to buy the best diamond at the best price at James Allen.